 1230 Elm Street, 45202

 Located in the heart of OTR, the Dog Park at Washington Park is a favorite spot for dogs (and their humans) to let loose downtown.
 A water creek, dog water fountain, and large granite boulders give dogs plenty to do while their owners can relax close by on one the Dog Park’s benches.
+And it’s a great spot to go to after a rain as there’s lots of turf.

 Otto Armleder Dog Park